 Uplands Park is valued as a beautiful natural area providing enjoyment of magnificent water views in unique natural surroundings, where remnants of the original Garry Oak meadow ecosystem flourish and evolve, which provide opportunities for outdoor experiences that foster enjoyment, appreciation, and respect for the environment.
 The park’s natural attributes create educational opportunities for learning about its natural landscape, plants, animals, and history.

-There are no restrictions on dogs at the Cattle Point side of the park (on the east side of Beach Drive) however; restrictions apply in the rest of the park.
 Dogs are allowed off leash during January to March, and July to December.
-Dogs must be under full control (on leash) of a competent person April to June.
+Dogs must be under full control (on leash) from April to June.
 For more information, visit our Dogs in Parks page.

-With the exception of personal assistance devices, wheeled apparatus are allowed only on paved roadways and sidewalks in the park.
+With the exception of personal assistance devices, wheeled apparatuses are allowed only on paved roadways and sidewalks in the park.